hashicorp/consul/website/source/docs/guides/outage.html.markdown

 operation.
 <br>
 <br>
-Note that using `raft/peers.json` for recovery can cause uncommitted Raft log entries to be committed, so this should only be used after an outage where no other option is available to recover a lost server.
-Make sure you don't have any automated processes that will put the peers in place on a periodic basis, for example.
+Using `raft/peers.json` for recovery can cause uncommitted Raft log entries to be implicitly committed, so this should only be used after an outage where no other option is available to recover a lost server.
+Make sure you don't have any automated processes that will put the peers file in place on a periodic basis, for example.
 <br>
 <br>